Jeanette Ottesen: Career

 Ottesen's won her first international title at the 2008 European Short Course Swimming Championships in Rijeka, Croatia in the 100 m butterfly.
 She has won two individual long course world titles; in 100 m freestyle in 2011 (shared with Aleksandra Gerasimenya from Belarus, and in the 50 m butterfly in 2013.

 In June 2015, two months before the 2015 World Aquatics Championships in Kazan, Russia, Ottesen and her boyfriend Marco Loughran were attacked in a road rage incident in Copenhagen, during which she broke her finger.
 She recovered in time and won two silver medals at the world championships.

 At the 2016 Summer Olympics in Rio de Janeiro, she won a bronze medal as a part of the 4 × 100 m medley relay alongside Rikke Møller Pedersen, Mie Ø. Nielsen and Pernille Blume.
 Here they also broke the European record with a time of 3:55.01.

 In 2020, Ottesen was part of the NY Breakers in the International Swimming League.

 She swims in the swimming club Kvik Kastrup and mainly concentrates on the short distances in freestyle and butterfly.

 Personal life

 On 13 August 2011 she married Bobby William Gray, whom she had been dating for 8 years.
 The couple separated in 2013 and got divorced in 2014.

 In February 2017 she got engaged to British swimmer Marco Loughran, whom she has been dating since 2014.
 On 30 June 2017 she announced, via her blog, that they are expecting their first child.
 The couple wed in a surprise ceremony, in Copenhagen, on 16 July 2017.
+In December 2022 she announced that she and Marco Loughran were getting divorced.